LinuxForHealth/cdm-fhir-ig/data/input/pagecontent/index.md

 ### License

 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.
-IBM and the IBM logo are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
-Other product and service names might be trademarks of IBM or other companies.
-A current list of IBM trademarks is available on [https://ibm.com/trademark](https://ibm.com/trademark).

 ### Release History